mausimus/ShaderBeam/README.md

 * Use only one monitor and disconnect any others
 * Set GPU settings to maximum performance (NVIDIA Control Panel: Power management mode)
 * Ensure "Background Application Max Frame Rate" is Off (NVIDIA Control Panel)
+* Adjust Queued Frames in ShaderBeam: for single GPU try 1; for dual GPU try 3

 Other options to try, results will depend on the game: